Last Updated: Jan 10, 2019 | Download my Leaky Gut Recovery Guide

 The reason probiotics work so well is something I dive deep into in my article on probiotics and leaky gut syndrome.

-But the short and sharp version is that the good bacteria (probiotics) help to fight off bad bacteria and yeast overgrowth, so that your gut flora can start regaining a healthy balance.
+In addition, the good bacteria (probiotics) can help to fight off bad bacteria and yeast overgrowth, so that your gut flora can start regaining a healthy balance.